-Once the oscilloscope is properly connected and a valid signal is input, tap the Auto Set button configure the oscilloscope to be the best display effects for the input signal.
-While the oscilloscope in auto state, the Auto Set button will light up
+Once the oscilloscope is properly connected and a valid signal is input, tap the Auto Set button for the quickly configure the oscilloscope to be the best display effects for the input signal.
+While the oscilloscope in auto state, the Auto Set button will turn to green for the set.